anqorithm/movies/README.md

 ## How to consume the gRPC API endpoints?

-1. You can consume these gRPC API endpoints by the client CLI
+1. Method 1: You can consume these gRPC API endpoints by the client CLI

 ```sh
 $ cd movies